10 Best HTML Projects with Source Code

 Music Player

 We all love listening to music, right?
 So, what about creating a music player that you can run on a web browser?
 Well, that’s what this HTML project is all about.
-In this project, you need to create an online music player that allows users to select and play music directly through the browser.
+In this project, create an online music player that allows users to select and play music directly through the browser.

 Source Code